blackfriday

 What is Cancer?

-Cancer is a life-threatening condition in which your cells begin to develop in an unregulated manner.
-Uncontrolled development and proliferation of cells in the body can result in tumors and death.
+Cancer disease is a life-threatening condition in which your cells begin to develop in an unregulated manner.
+Uncontrolled development and proliferation of cells in the body can result in tumours and death.

 All cancers begin in the cells.
 Cells send out signals that regulate how much and how frequently they divide.
-If any of these signals are inaccurate or missing, cells may begin to grow and multiply abnormally, resulting in a lump known as a tumor.
-As a result, cancer cells continue to divide indefinitely, developing tumors and damaging your body’s organs.
+If any of these signals are inaccurate or missing, cells may begin to grow and multiply abnormally, resulting in a lump known as a tumour.
+As a result, cancer cells continue to divide indefinitely, developing tumours and damaging your body’s organs.

 Types of Cancer